regenwatchdog/regenwatchdog.github.io/_posts/2020-12-03-november-news-roundup.md

 __Footnotes:__

+[^1]: See paragraph of 5.22 of the [Viability Appraisal](https://publicaccess.kingston.gov.uk/online-applications/files/B700018DECE543EDE307FE31F2767E57/pdf/20_02942_FUL-FINANCIAL_VIABILITY_APPRAISAL_-DEC._2020-4589185.pdf) for the Cambridge Road scheme.

-[^1]: The Mayor's [Affordable Housing and Viability SPG](https://www.london.gov.uk/what-we-do/planning/implementing-london-plan/london-plan-guidance-and-spgs/affordable-housing-and-viability-supplementary-planning-guidance-spg) states in paragraph 2.66 requires all estate regeneration schemes to follow the Viability Tested Route(VTR).
+[^2]: The Mayor's [Affordable Housing and Viability SPG](https://www.london.gov.uk/what-we-do/planning/implementing-london-plan/london-plan-guidance-and-spgs/affordable-housing-and-viability-supplementary-planning-guidance-spg) states in paragraph 2.66 requires all estate regeneration schemes to follow the Viability Tested Route(VTR).
 This is reiterated by Policy H8 (E) of the [New London Plan](https://www.london.gov.uk/sites/default/files/intend_to_publish_-_clean.pdf).

 <meta name="twitter:card" content="summary" />